ABOUT CAMP KUM-BA-YAH

 Each day, campers have lunch together with their campsite group.
 Lunch and a snack are included in the registration fee.
 We believe eating meals together is an additional opportunity for learning and building of community.
 It is part of the philosophy of camp that the students are directly involved preparation of the food in age appropriate ways.
 Three days per week lunches are prepared over a campfire under the close supervision of their camp counselors.
 This is the time for campers learn how to start a fire, cook over a fire, and stay safe around the fire.
 Lunches are healthy and vegetarian.

-Additionally, campers will have the opportunity to taste fresh fruits and vegetables from the Teaching and Demonstration Garden when they have garden education activities.
+Additionally, campers will have the opportunity to taste fresh fruits and vegetables from the Teaching Garden when they have garden education activities.

-Camp Jumpstart is a great option for first-time, younger campers to get ready for traditional camp sessions.
+Camp Jumpstart is only offered for session 1 and is available for our younger campers, a great option for first-time campers, to get ready for traditional camp sessions.
 Designed to help younger campers ages 5-8 integrate into camp life, groups are kept intentionally small to allow for individual attention for this age group.
-Camp Jumpstart teachers younger children how to interact in a group setting, follow directions, learn the routines of camp, and enjoy nature-based outdoor activities.
+Camp Jumpstart teaches younger children how to interact in a group setting, follow directions, learn the routines of camp, and enjoy nature-based outdoor activities.
 Camp Kum-Ba-Yah has an age appropriate zip-line for our youngest campers!

-The Counselor-In-Training Program (CIT) is a seven-week program designed to offer qualified applicants an opportunity to prepare for positions as a camp counselor.
-CIT’s gain practical work experience under the guidance of the program director.
+The Leaders-In-Training Program (LIT) is a seven-week program designed to offer qualified applicants an opportunity to prepare for positions as a camp counselor.
+LIT’s gain practical work experience under the guidance of the program director.

-Applicants who register for a CIT position will be contacted and invited to an informal interview with the Camp Director and/or CIT Director.
-CITs will be notified shortly after about the status of their application.
-Applicants who have made a deposit who are not selected to join us as a CIT for this summer season will be refunded.
-The CIT position is a highly-coveted position with only 10 positions available each summer.
+Applicants who register for a LIT position will be contacted and invited to an informal interview with the Camp Director and/or LIT Director.
+LITs will be notified shortly after about the status of their application.
+Applicants who have made a deposit who are not selected to join us as a LIT for this summer season will be refunded.
+The LIT position is a highly-coveted position with only 10 positions available each summer.
 Applicants who are not selected one year are encouraged to apply again the following year.

 Applicants must be at least 14 years old at the time of participation.